Perine, defense lift No. 10 Florida past No. 7 Auburn, 24-13

 The Gators kept JaTarvious Whitlow in check and harassed freshman quarterback Bo Nix, whose father, Patrick, upset top-ranked Florida in Gainesville in 1994.

-Nix completed 11 of 27 passes for 145 yards for Auburn (5-1, 2-1), with a touchdown and three interceptions.
-He was sacked three times, once for a 22-yard loss in which he looked completely lost.
+Auburn (5-1, 2-1) finished with 269 yards — the ninth-fewest in coach Gus Malzahn’s seven seasons —and converted just 2 of 14 third-down tries.
+The Tigers also had four turnovers and six three-and-outs.

-Florida’s Kyle Trask was equally turnover-prone, although much more efficient through the air.
-He was seemingly knocked out of the game in the second quarter when Auburn star Derrick Brown landed on his left leg.
-Trask eventually walked to the locker room with no assistance and returned to a raucous ovation.
+“We just didn’t get it done offensively,” Malzahn said.
+“That starts with me.
+I’ve got to do a better job of having our guys ready. ...
+Any time you turn the ball over four times on the road, you’re going to have a tough time winning.”

-He completed 19 of 31 passes for 234 yards and two touchdowns.
-He also fumbled three times.
+Nix completed 11 of 27 passes for 145 yards, with a touchdown and three interceptions — his first turnovers since the season opener.
+He was sacked twice, once for a 22-yard loss in which he looked completely lost.

 THE TAKEAWAY

 Auburn: Nix showed signs early that he was in for a long day.
-The 90,500-plus on hand made it difficult for him to hear, forcing him to relay play calls individually to every member of his offense.
+The sellout crowd made it difficult for him to hear, forcing him to relay play calls individually to every member of his offense.

 Florida: The Gators have a defense capable of winning a championship.
 They’ve got the ideal combination of rush and cover to give any opponent fits.